Itsfoss0/90-days-of-web/README.md

 <img src="./avatar.jpg" alt="the-internet" >

 # Introduction to Web Development
-In this repo, I will cover the basics of Web Developement
+In this repo, we  will explore the  Web Developement field in 90 days.

 ## Days
 [Day 00 ](./day00/) - How the internet works